The $k$-fold circuit property for matroids: The -fold circuit property

-where $\{A_1,A_2,\dots,A_\ell\}$ is the principal partition of $D$.
-Dress and Lov\'{a}sz in \cite{DL} showed that many natural classes of matroids either satisfy the double circuit property, or can be embedded inside a matroid that satisfies it, see Example~\ref{ex:full+matroids} below.
+Recall that a matroid $\cM$ has the \emph{double circuit property} if every double circuit $D$ in $\cM$ satisfies \eqref{eq:dcpalt}.
+Dress and Lov\'{a}sz in \cite{DL} showed that many natural classes of matroids either satisfy this property, or can be embedded inside a matroid that satisfies it (see Example~\ref{ex:full+matroids} below).

 Given a $k$-fold circuit $D$ in a matroid $\cM$ with principal partition $\{A_1,A_2,\dots,A_\ell\}$, we can consider when the inequality $r(\bigcap_{i=1}^\ell \cl(D\setminus A_i)) \geq \ell-k$ holds.
 This is a straightforward generalisation of \eqref{eq:dcpalt} to $k$-fold circuits.
-We first establish Theorem \ref{thm:strong} which shows that the reverse inequality holds in all matroids.
-This implies, in particular, that \eqref{eq:dcpalt} will hold {\em with equality} in all matroids which have the double circuit property.
+We first show that the reverse inequality holds in all matroids.
+This implies, in particular, that \eqref{eq:dcpalt} will hold \emph{with equality} in all matroids which have the double circuit property.

 \begin{theorem} Let $D$ be a $k$-fold circuit in a matroid $\cM=(E,r)$ and $\{A_1, \dots, A_\ell\}$ be the principal partition of $D$.
 Then

 In addition, \eqref{eq:dcpkrev} holds with equality {if and only if} $\bigcap_{i=1}^{n-1} \cl(D\setminus A_i)$ and $\cl(D\setminus A_n)$ is a modular pair of flats of $\cM$ for all $2\leq n\leq \ell$. \end{theorem}